morgansobol/2026-BIO4446-MicroEco/Tutorials/emu_R_visualization_tutorial-final.md

 ---

-This tutorial uses two files you already have:
+This tutorial uses two files you should have:

 | File | Description |
 |------|-------------|